 The Money Laundering Regulations require HMRC to maintain a register of all relevant persons who are trust or company services providers (TCSPs) who are not already registered with the FCA.
 The IFA will be adding relevant firm details to HMRC's TCSP register from information included in your annual firm return.
 Firms (including sole practitioners) which are TCSPs and are not on the register may be subject to disciplinary action by the IFA and/or criminal or civil penalties by HMRC.
-Further information is available at www.ifa.org.uk/tcsp.
+Further information is available on our website.